6eDesign/timeUtils/README.md

 ######6eDesign.net
 ## timeUtils.js
 Time/date formatter for JavaScript which uses PHP-like syntax to easily format JavaScript date objects into legible, formatted, human-consumable strings.
+It works in the browser and also in Node.js and is only 1.3KB (minified & gzipped).

 Using timeUtils.js is very simple: